Frequently Asked Questions About California Driver’s License Suspensions Following a DUI Arrest

 Contact Orange County DMV Hearing Attorneys

 The loss of your driving privileges can be devastating.
 If your California driver’s license was suspended because of an Orange County DUI, contacting an experienced DMV hearing lawyer is advised.
-Orange County DMV hearing lawyers at Coffey and Coffey help clients protect their rights and preserve their driving privileges.
+Orange County DMV hearing lawyers at the Law Office of Mike Coffey Attorney at Lawand the Law Office of Mike Coffey Attorney at Lawhelp clients protect their rights and preserve their driving privileges.
 For a free consultation, please contact us today.